OfficeDev/teams-toolkit-samples/faq-plus/docs/deploy-qna-maker-services.md

 Create a knowledge base on the [QnA Maker portal](https://www.qnamaker.ai/Create), following the instructions in the QnA Maker documentation [QnA Maker documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/tutorials/create-publish-query-in-portal#create-a-knowledge-base).

-Skip the step, "Create a QnA service in Microsoft Azure", because the ARM template that you deployed in Step 2 "Deploy to your Azure subscription" already created the QnA service.
+Skip the step 1 "Create a QnA service in Microsoft Azure", because the ARM template that you deployed in Step 2 "Deploy to your Azure subscription" already created the QnA service.
 Proceed directly to the next step, "Connect your QnA service to your KB".

 Use the following values when connecting to the QnA service: